 An implantable cardioverter-defibrillator (ICD) is a small, battery-powered device.
 It can fix an abnormal heart rate or rhythm and prevent sudden death.
 The ICD is placed under the skin of your chest.
 One or two wires (called leads) connect the ICD to your heart.

 When is an ICD used?

-How does an ICD work?
+How does it work?

 Some ICDs also can fix a heart rate that is too slow.
-The ICD does so without using a shock.
+The ICD does this without using a shock.
 It can send out electrical pulses to speed up a heart rate that is too slow.

 How is an ICD placed?